- Review and revise RGD’s Rules of Professional Conduct as needed.

 Chair & VP: Jennifer Taback RGD, Sudbury

 Jenn is Founding Partner of Design de Plume.
-She is a skilled project manager whose background working in a variety of fields allows her combine the best creative and technical practices available to create beautiful, cost-effective campaigns for her clients.
+She is a skilled project manager whose background working in a variety of fields allows her to combine the best creative and technical practices available to create beautiful, cost-effective campaigns for her clients.
 She is from the Shawanaga First Nation.

 Evelyn Csiszar RGD, Toronto